smbutterfield/ibmt17-18/_01-pitches-clefs-int/1c3-tx-intervals.md

 - *simple* versus *compound* intervals and how this affects classifying of *quality* and *size*
 - how the *size* and *quality* change when the upper and lower pitches of an interval are inverted

+### Intervals

+If you combine 2 pitches, it creates an interval.
+Some call it a diad.

+Every interval has a quality and a size.
+- m2
+   The **m** indicates minor, and the **2** indicates the distance between the two pitches.

+Interval Sizes: How do you measure the size of the intervals as represented by a numeral?

+  - count lines and spaces
+  - count letter names
+     - you include the bottom letter when counting

+ **Letter names determine interval sizes.**

+Interval Quality:

+  - If it is within a major scale, it is a minor, major, or perfect interval.
+     Perfect is it's own thing.
+     If you raise a perfect interval by a half step, it becomes augmented.
+     If you lower a perfect interval by a half step it becomes diminished.

+  - 1, 4, 5, and 8 can be perfect, augmented, or diminished.
+  - 2, 3, 6, and 7 can be major or minor.

+### Chromatic vs. Diatonic

+- chromatic intervals need accidentals
+- diatonic intervals are in the key

 # Further Reading

 ## From *Open Music Theory*